-The goal of the Planetary Sciences Track in the Physics MS program is to foster a vibrant planetary science research environment that can attract top students, researchers, and faculty and contribute significantly to the exploration of space.
+The goal of the Planetary Sciences Track of the Physics MS program is to foster a vibrant Planetary Science research environment that can attract top students, researchers, and faculty and contribute significantly to the exploration of space.
 The Planetary Sciences track is designed to prepare students to be competitive in the global planetary sciences research community.

 Total Credit Hours Required: 33 Credit Hours Minimum beyond the Bachelor's Degree